petervaro/stackoverflow_c_chat/rules.md

 4. Be polite!

     >   If you think someone truly helped you, don't hesitate to say thank you, it is a nice and completely free gesture.
+(Joining the community is the best way to say thanks :))
         Also, try to avoid rude words and swearing.
 If you must have to use this kind of language, learn to use the chat's markdown, and post it as a striked through text.

-        (*Warning: inappropriate language won't be tolerated and the message containing it will be removed to trash!*)
+    **Warning: inappropriate language won't be tolerated and the message would be removed to trash!**

 Contact